12/17/15 Update: Ask the Office of the Permit & Regulatory Ombudsman

 - Need an impartial ombudsman to address questions or concerns you may have about MassDEP permitting procedures, timelines or outcomes.

-For additional information about the services provided by the Office, you may
+To learn more about the services provided by the Office of Permit and Regulatory Ombudsman & Special Projects, you may

 Ultimately, everyone benefits when you receive the state environmental approval(s) you need in a predictable and timely way: your community and our economy gain new jobs and opportunities; you get a clear road map to environmental compliance and sustainability; and your neighbors continue to enjoy the clean air, clean water and the quality of life that draws so many people to Massachusetts.